Frequently Asked Questions

 Do you offer virtual sessions?

 Yes, I do.
-My electronic health record (EHR) system offers a secure, HIPPA-compliant video platform that we can conduct therapy through.
+My electronic health record (EHR) system Simple Practice offers a secure, HIPPA-compliant video platform that we can conduct therapy through.
 All it requires is a stable internet connection and either a computer with a webcam or a phone with a front-facing camera.

 Schedule a free consultation today!